 Backed by MTV, this foundation exclusively supports youth-led HIV prevention projects.

-This is top private funder of sexual and reproductive health and rights work worldwide, with funding emphasis on Latin America, Mexico, South America, and Africa.
+This is a top private funder of sexual and reproductive health and rights work worldwide, with funding emphasis on Latin America, Mexico, South America, and Africa.

 Low-profile funder accepts unsolicited funding requests from outfits providing basics like food, healthcare and medicine to vulnerable populations around the world; seems to prefer grassroots organizations.

 A small, but approachable, global health funder that supports a diverse range of global health concerns.

 Funder focuses on improving the health and safety of those affected by logistics-related activities.

 The quiet corporate giver mostly supports development and health projects.